brokenpip3/brokenpip3.github.io/content/posts/2024-12-02-android-5-foss-apps.md

 * [Code](https://github.com/TeamNewPipe/NewPipe/)
 * [Donate](https://liberapay.com/TeamNewPipe/)

-My life would probably be different without `Newpipe`.
+My life would probably be different without `newpipe`.
 No joking: Newpipe is **the** F-Droid app that everyone should try.
 It offers the authentic YouTube experience without any compromise (i.e., ads, sending data to Google).
 And any feature is supported **without the need for YouTube or any other kind of profile**.
 Let's see some of them:

 * Listen to audio in the background and switch to video anytime (this is the killer feature that will transform any video into a podcast).
 * Zero ads or tracking.